 Brandeis, however, while a successful attorney, differed in many details from his copractitioners.
 To begin with, he would not take a case unless he believed his client stood in the right.
 Both would-be clients as well as those already on his roster would enter his deliberately cold office and would then-with their coats on-have to convince Brandeis that they had a legitimate claim.
 If he agreed, he would prove a committed and ferocious advocate; if not, he would either refuse to take the case or try to convince them to settle.
 He developed a new style of law that he termed "counsel to the situation," in which he tried to get all sides to agree on a resolution fair to all their interests.
 This practice, while greatly valued by many of his clients, upset others, and few lawyers at the time understood what he tried to do.
-As much as anything, opponents at his confirmation hearings in 1916 complained that he had not defended their interests when they thought they had hired him as their lawyer.13
+As much as anything, opponents at his confirmation hearings in 1916 complained that he had not defended their interests when they thought they had hired him as their lawyer.
+13

 Other lawyers shared some of these traits in greater or lesser degree.
 What made Brandeis stand out is that he not only mastered changes in the practice of law in his time, but also saw beyond that to the larger changes taking place in society.
 He believed fervently that life and law could not be artificially separated, and in an age of increasing specialization-even within his own law firm-he refused to be trapped by narrowness.
-According to his partner, Brandeis practiced in every area of the law except criminal matters, and may have perhaps even taken a few cases there.14

-In addition, while Brandeis had no objection to earning lucrative fees, the mere making of money did not satisfy him.
-Once a man made enough to take care of his obligations to his family, he needed to do something worthwhile.
-For Brandeis, money by itself mattered little; what counted was that it gave him freedom to pursue other endeavors, such as progressive reform and Zionism.15 He first became involved in reform activities in the mid-1890s, when his clients hired him to represent them in publicservice activities, such as the cleanup of the city's institution for paupers in 1894.
+According to his partner, Brandeis practiced in every area of the law except criminal matters, and may have perhaps even taken a few cases there.
+14 enough to take care of his obligations to his family, he needed to do something worthwhile.
+For Brandeis, money by itself mattered little; what counted was that it gave him freedom to pursue other endeavors, such as progressive reform and Zionism.
+15 He first became involved in reform activities in the mid-1890s, when his clients hired him to represent them in public-service activities, such as the cleanup of the city's institution for paupers in 1894.
 He accepted the fees and then returned them; before long, he was refusing fees entirely, much to the confusion of some of his clients.